 - Scented cleaning products.
 As much as possible, try to buy unscented detergents, fabric softeners, and other cleaning products.
 To get a clean scent, use a with vinegar, baking soda, water, and lemon juice.

-What About HVAC Breakdown/Electrical Outage in a Forrest Fire
+What About HVAC Breakdown/Electrical Outage in a Forest Fire?

-If you are going to use your HVAC system to purify the air in your home and you live in a very smoke prone area, you may wish to buy a standby air purifier.
+If you are going to use your HVAC system to create a whole home air purifier and you live in a very smoke prone area, you may wish to buy a standby air purifier.
+I have written an article about the best air purifiers to deal with smoke in this article.

 If There is a Person at Home With a Respiratory Condition

-If there is someone with a respiratory illness, then they should have an air purifier in their bedroom.
+If there is someone with a respiratory illness, then they should have an air purifier in their bedroom during the night.
 They should also have one in the main room that they spend time in during the day.
-An air purifier will produce the best possible quality of air for them.-they should not rely on an HVAC.
+An air purifier will produce the best possible quality of air for them-they should not rely on an HVAC whole home air purifier.

 They should also have the best consumer air purifier possible.

-Air purification for an entire home using an HVAC system is feasible.
-Provided MERV 16 filters are used, the air will have 95% of small particles removed.
-Provided iQair filters are used also 85% of ultrafine particles will be removed*
+So creating a “whole home air purifier” is feasible.
+Provided MERV 16 filters are used, the air will have 95% of fine particles removed.
+Provided iQair filters are used, also 85% of ultrafine particles will be removed*

 *Other corporations filters may remove a similar amount of the ultrafine particles but they do not state this in their specifications